French, British leaders meet in efforts to mend relations | Law-Order

 The U.K. announced contentious plans this week to detain and deport people arriving by small boat, but almost no country has agreed to accept any deportees.

-Soon after the meeting in Paris, however, will come a reminder of an issue that angered France.
+Nathalie Loiseau, a French member of the European Parliament who chairs its EU-U.K. Parliamentary Partnership Assembly, told the BBC that there was no prospect of France agreeing to take migrants back from Britain.
+"This is not on the table,'' she said, stressing that the issue is being handled at the European Union level and no bilateral agreement is possible.
+Soon after the meeting in Paris, will come a reminder of an issue that angered France.
 Sunak will fly to the United States for a meeting with President Joe Biden and Australian Prime Minister Anthony Albanese over a three-way defense deal struck in 2021 that saw Australia back out of an agreement to buy French submarines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)